DanielOaks/printables/README.md

 # printables

-My 3d printable files and projects
+These are my 3d-printable files and projects!

+## Licensing

+Check each project to see what license it uses.